Overgned-Investment-Group-LLC/nightquestLED.github.io/index.md

 - The device might get hot, avoid touching it for 1 minute after turning off the IR LEDs

 ## Pricing and Purchase
-Unlock a new dimension in VR for just [Price].
+Unlock a new dimension in VR for just $30.
 Buy now

 ## About Us
 todo